SharePoint/sp-dev-docs/docs/embedded/mslearn/m01-01-intro.md

 ## Next Steps

-Let's get started and continue with the first topic in this tutorial, [Introduction to SharePoint repository services](m01-02-unit.md), where you'll learn the features and benefits of SharePoint repository services for custom application development.
+Let's get started and continue with the first topic in this tutorial, [Introduction to SharePoint Embedded](m01-02-unit.md), where you'll learn the features and benefits of SharePoint Embedded for custom application development.